Snowflake Data Cloud Cost Risks

 How Snowflake Pricing Works

-The fact that we could even start an account off with 400 credits for 30 days for a Proof of Concept (POC) was just amazing to me.
-Prior to this, when working with analytical databases that could scale like Exadata, Teradata, and Netezza our consulting company hesitated to introduce these more expensive solutions to our consulting clients which were small or medium size businesses because these solutions were out of their pricing comfort zone.
+Usage Based Pricing in cloud services, especially in Snowflake, can be incredibly awesome sometimes.
+The fact that we can even start an account off with 400 credits for 30 days for a Proof of Concept (POC) is just amazing to me.
+Before this, our consulting company hesitated to introduce these more expensive solutions to our consulting clients which were small or medium size businesses because these solutions were out of their pricing comfort zone (especially when working with analytical databases that could scale like Exadata, Teradata, and Netezza).

 For most Snowflake Accounts, Snowflake Compute or the Snowflake Warehouses (which are virtual compute engines) is where 90% or more of your costs are.
 The other four cost areas of Storage Costs, Cloud Computing Costs, Cloud Services Costs, and Data Transfer costs are typically easily 10% or less of the Snowflake SaaS costs per month.
 Often the others can even be 1% or less unless you have certain use cases or end up mistakenly using Snowflake Cost Anti-patterns.